vladtf/laravel_social/README.md

 `$ php artisan serve` ( start local server : http://127.0.0.1:8000/ )

-## Gihtub Ouath
+## Gihtub Oauth

-To run gituhb authentication you should start your own github oatuh application and insert keys into `.env` file.
+To run gituhb authentication you should start your own github oauth application and insert keys into `.env` file.

 ## Sending mail